 Jan 17th 2019

 2018 ended well for our team.
-We started the new year with the very first M-group retreat at the UC Faculty Club.
+We started the new year with an M-group annual offsite at the UC Faculty Club.
 It was a really fun day with interesting discussions on science, careers and some very fun team activities!

 Dec 14th 2018